AleejandroReyna/Larabreeds/README.md

 #### Step 03:

-Get PHP dependencies with `php composer.phar install`.
+Set the enviroment variables with the access to DB copying the .env.example and rename with .env

 #### Step 04:

-Set the enviroment variables with the access to DB copying the .env.example and rename with .env
+If you're using Docker and you want to use sail, you can run the command `./vendor/bin/sail up` to create the containers and set up the development enviroment.

+If you're using only composer, you can use the command to get PHP dependencies with `php composer.phar install` and run `php artisan serve`

 #### Step 05:

-If you're using Docker and you want to use sail, you can run the command `./vendor/bin/sail up` to create the containers and set up the development enviroment.

-If you're using only composer, you can use the command `php artisan serve`
+Run the migrations with the command `php artisan migrate` (If you're using docker, you need to run this command into the running container with larabreeds service.)

 #### Step 06:

-Run the migrations with the command `php artisan migrate` (If you're using docker, you need to run this command into the running container with larabreeds service.)
+Run the seeds with the command `php artisan db:seed` (If you're using docker, you need to run this command into the running container with larabreeds service.)

 #### Step 07:

-Run the seeds with the command `php artisan db:seed` (If you're using docker, you need to run this command into the running container with larabreeds service.)
+Give me a star on [Github ](https://github.com/AleejandroReyna/larabreeds).

 #### Step 08:

-Give me a star on [Github ](https://github.com/AleejandroReyna/larabreeds).

-#### Step 09:

 That's it all!
 Your server is working. ( :